How many times have you heard someone say something like this?

 To put this in context of vaping, this would be about 4 ml of 12 mg/ml e-liquid.
 Your body does process nicotine quite quickly (your blood nicotine levels will decrease by about half after two hours), so you’d need to consume it all basically in one go, which makes it still quite a tall order.

-However, as Bernd Mayer details in an interesting short paper, this value for the toxic dose is utterly indefensible.
+However, research by Bernd Mayer has shown this value for the toxic dose is utterly indefensible.

 In the paper, he details several cases in which people consumed much larger amounts of nicotine with only minimal symptoms.
 On top of this, the lowest amount of nicotine found in the blood of people who died from nicotine was about 20 times higher than existing guidelines.
 Mayer revises the LD50 of nicotine to an estimated 500 to 1000 mg (or 0.5 to 1 g) on the basis of these results.